Bachelor of Exercise and Sport Sciences - CG85

 3 years full-time, 6 years part-time

-Domestic - English, maths, biological science and/or physical education subject.
+Domestic - English, maths, biology and/or physical education subject.

 The Bachelor of Exercise and Sport Sciences will equip you with practical skills in the various disciplines relevant to exercise and sport sciences such as anatomy and physiology, nutrition, exercise physiology, biomechanics, exercise and sport psychology, motor control and learning, and exercise prescription and delivery.